HOW HAPPY FAMILIES ARGUE WELL

 They may use stonewalling

-Stonewalling is when someone refuses to talk, shuts down, or ignores a problem.
-This can be a way of controlling the situation, but it keeps the argument going and makes everyone feel tense10
+Stonewalling is when someone refuses to talk, shuts down, or deliberately ignores a problem.
+It may be used as a way of trying to control the situation, but it prolongs the argument, prevents resolution, and leaves everyone feeling more tense and disconnected.

 Being contemptuous